Applying for a Marriott Library Faculty Position—FAQ

 Who will see my application?

-We use a search committee made up of library faculty & staff representing diverse perspectives.
+We use a search committee made up of library faculty & staff representing multiple perspectives.
 The chair of this committee is often, but not always, the head of the department you would be reporting to.
 Only the search committee and the Library HR team will see your application in the early stages of the process.
 If you are selected as a finalist, your CV and cover letter will be made available to the entire organization just prior to your on-campus interview.

 What should I include with my application?